guidogerb/guidogerb-website/README.md

 Notes:
 - These tests are unit-level and do not call live AWS services; the Amplify.configure test uses a mock for aws-amplify.
 - To validate backend connectivity end-to-end, use your existing Amplify sandbox/pipeline and manual checks, or add integration tests with mocked network if desired.

+### Troubleshooting: Domain management role missing (AWSAmplifyDomainRole-... cannot be found)
+If Amplify Console → Hosting → Domain management shows:

+  The role with name AWSAmplifyDomainRole-<something> cannot be found.

+It means the per-domain IAM role Amplify uses to manage DNS validation was removed or never created.
+Fix it by recreating the role:

+- Windows PowerShell (from this repo root): powershell -ExecutionPolicy Bypass -File .\amplify\fixAmplifyDomainRole.ps1 -RoleName AWSAmplifyDomainRole-Z09604182LJLD0XSED80O -Region us-east-1

+- If you don’t recall the exact suffix, try the generic name first: powershell -ExecutionPolicy Bypass -File .\amplify\fixAmplifyDomainRole.ps1 -RoleName AWSAmplifyDomainRole -Region us-east-1

+- Optional: scope to a specific Route 53 hosted zone (tighter permissions): powershell -ExecutionPolicy Bypass -File .\amplify\fixAmplifyDomainRole.ps1 -RoleName AWSAmplifyDomainRole -HostedZoneId Z123EXAMPLE -Region us-east-1

+Next steps:
+1) Return to Amplify Console → Hosting → Domain management and retry the previous action (connect domain / save settings).
+2) If you still see the error, copy the role name from the error and rerun the script with that exact -RoleName value.
+3) If your DNS is not in Route 53, you can bypass automation by creating the DNS records manually.
+Use: powershell -ExecutionPolicy Bypass -File .\amplify\setupCustomDomain.ps1 -AppId d295eioxqacudl -DomainName guidogerbpublishing.com -Branch main -Region us-east-1
+   The script will print the required CNAME/ALIAS targets to add at your registrar.